-- 12. The engagement team discussion that ISA (UK and Ireland) 315 and ISA (UK and Ireland) 240 require8 shall include specific consideration of the susceptibility of the financial statements to material misstatement due to fraud or error that could result from the entity's related party relationships and transactions.
+- 12. The engagement team discussion that ISA (UK) 315 (Revised June 2016) and ISA (UK) 240 (Revised June 2016) require8 shall include specific consideration of the susceptibility of the financial statements to material misstatement due to fraud or error that could result from the entity's related party relationships and transactions.
 (Ref: Para.
 A9-A10) - 13.
 The auditor shall inquire of management regarding: - (a) The identity of the entity's related parties, including changes from the prior period; (Ref: Para.
-A11-A14) - (b) The nature of the relationships between the entity and these related parties; and - (c) Whether the entity entered into any transactions with these related parties during the period and, if so, the type and purpose of the transactions.
+A11-A14) - (b) The nature of the relationships between the entity and these related parties; and - (c) Whether the entity entered into any transactions with these related parties during the period and, if so, the type and purpose of the transactions. - 14.
+The auditor shall inquire of management and others within the entity, and perform other risk assessment procedures considered appropriate, to obtain an understanding of the controls, if any, that management has established to: (Ref: Para.
+A15-A20) - (a) Identify, account for, and disclose related party relationships and transactions in accordance with the applicable financial reporting framework; - (b) Authorize and approve significant transactions and arrangements with related parties; and (Ref: Para.
+A21) - (c) Authorize and approve significant transactions and arrangements outside the normal course of business.